sthagen/python-flare-floss/doc/usage.md

  you should consider replacing `strings.exe` with FLOSS within your analysis workflow.

+Here's a summary of the command line flags and options you can provide to FLOSS to modify its behavior.

-### Extract obfuscated strings (no flags)
+### Extract obfuscated strings (default mode)

-The default mode for FLOSS is to extract obfuscated strings of minimum length four from an executable file and print the formatted results.
+The default mode for FLOSS is to extract obfuscated strings with minimum length four from an executable file and print the formatted results.
 This mode does not extract the static strings; see `-a` fo extracting all strings.